opentripplanner/OpenTripPlanner/src/main/java/org/opentripplanner/transit/model/package.md

 All fields getters(except primitive types) should be annotated with `@Nullable` or `@Nonnull`.
 None null field should be enforced in the Entity constructor by using `Objects.requireNonNull`, `Objects.requireNonNullElse` or `ObjectUtils.ifNotNull`.
-We should enforce this for all fields required in both GTFS and in the Nordic Netex Profile.
+We should enforce this for all fields required in both GTFS and in the Nordic NeTEx Profile.
 For enumeration types using a special value like `UNKNOWN` is preferred over making the field optional.